-In a Call to Action on September 21st 2016, the eleven Heads of Government and State and Special Adviser who make up the UN/World Bank High Level Panel on Water (HLPW) called for more innovation as part of a fundamental shift in the way the world looks at water.
-Leaders specifically made an appeal for the launch of challenge events, to stimulate thinking that will shift the needle in implementing a new water agenda.
+In a Call to Action on September 21st 2016, the eleven Heads of Government and State and Special Adviser who make up the UN/World Bank High Level Panel on Water called for more innovation as part of a fundamental shift in the way the world looks at water.
+Leaders specifically made an appeal for the launch of challenge events, to stimulate implementation of a new water agenda.
 Heeding this call, the Government of Australia and other partners (including the World Bank) are launching the Water Data Challenge.
-This challenge aims to improve the access to information that is so crucial to ensuring that farmers thrive - especially in lower-income settings - and water resources are managed well.

 Societal change and innovation often occur when we bring together ideas from different sectors and disciplines.
 Thus, we encourage diverse, non-traditional partnerships.
 We also encourage partnerships that have a local presence, and involve the private sector to foster sustainability.

-The application process for the Water Data Challenge is as follows:
+The process for the Water Data Challenge is as follows:

-- Applications accepted from innovators, entrepreneurs, start-ups, researchers, non-profits and government agencies.
+- Applications accepted from innovators, entrepreneurs, start-ups, researchers, non-profits, and government agencies.
 We encourage applications from women-led organizations and organizations located in low or low-middle income countries.
 We are interested in proposals that have a partner from a low or low-middle income country.
-(Note: Please provide supporting information on partners/prospective partners, as well as team leadership and make-up.)
-Awardees will be chosen by a panel of judges, selected for the Water Innovation Engine.

 - Criteria include potential to scale to benefit millions of people; depth of impact; benefits for people living under $5/day or for vulnerable groups; ability to measure success and willingness to share lessons learned; and qualifications of team.
 We are interested in applications that promote gender equity.
 (For further details, please visit http://www.globalinnovation.fund)